drewphillips/wine_app/README.md

 Alexandra, kyle and Dean.

+Our app is GREAPE!!!

-Mobil friendly app that is a learning tool for wines by location or grape.
-Each grape would be a course that would concluded on a multiple chose test highlighting information leaned from the courses spanning the various types of wine.
+Mobil friendly website/app that is a learning tool for wines by location or grape.
+Each grape would be a instructional course that would concluded on a multiple chose test highlighting information leaned from the courses spanning the various types of wine.

 External Links: